Defying death

-The entry and exit holes in this tunic are testament to a brutal exchange that took place at Cawnpore (now Kanpur) on 27 November 1857.
-It was an episode from which Lieutenant Campbell Clark was lucky to escape with his life.
+The entry and exit holes in this red, flannel tunic are testament to a brutal exchange that took place at Cawnpore (now Kanpur) on 27 November 1857.
+It was an encounter from which the man wearing it, Lieutenant Campbell Clark, was lucky to escape with his life.

 However, Clark defied the odds.
 He survived not only his initial injury, but also the dire conditions in the hospital and the subsequent surgeries to remove fragments of his gold watch-chain, clothing and musket ball from his wound.